vivekannan/duelshock/README.md

 2. Scrolling is a little buggy.
 Expect a fix soon.
 3. Working on a experimental, totally mental way to type.
 Might implement it later if it is usable.
 4. Icon paths for notify-send can be configured via duelshock.h
+5. Default mapping can now be changed in duelshock.h.